Bcpoole/luminary/README.md

 I'm running this off a Raspberry Pi, and might include ESP32 support in the future as my ESP8266 was giving me issues.

 ## TODO
+- support for LIFX Scenes (I don't currently have any set up)
-- add IFTTT integration
+- IFTTT integration
-- add depth sensor api
+- HC-SRO4 Ultrasonic Distance Sensor support